 For more than three decades in the making, the Spektr project envisioned a series of space observatories, which would "divide" between themselves a huge swath of the electromagnetic spectrum from radio waves to ultraviolet light and to X-rays.
 The program resembled NASA's plans for a quartet of "great observatories," including an optical telescope, later known as Hubble; a gamma-ray observatory, GRO (later Compton); an X-ray telescope, AXAF (or Chandra) and an infrared observatory, SIRTF (later Spitzer).
 While all US "great observatories" made it to orbit between 1990 and 2003, the Spektr series remained grounded by the economic cataclysms of the post-Soviet period.

-Roots of the Spektr program go all the way back to the beginning of the 1980s, when NPO Lavochkin design bureau, USSR's prime developer of scientific space probes, completed the preliminary design of a new-generation spacecraft dubbed 1F and 2F.
+Roots of the Spektr program go all the way back to the beginning of the 1980s, when NPO Lavochkin design bureau, USSR's prime developer of scientific space probes, completed the preliminary design of a new-generation spacecraft dubbed 1F and 2F, which later became a basis for the Phobos (Fobos) project.
 Although the primary purpose of the project was the development of a standard platform for various deep-space missions, Lavochkin also hoped to use the 1F design as the basis for space telescopes.
-In 1982, the design bureau completed technical proposals for a space-based radio telescope designated Radioastron.
-Since the spacecraft was expected to follow the Soviet Astron mission, the new project was also known as Astron-2 (2A).
-Radioastron was expected to carry a radio antenna with an impressive diameter of 10 meters.

-Very early on, critics pointed out that the 1F platform was ill-suited for astrophysics missions, even in comparison to the older 4V spacecraft bus.
-The attitude control system of the new spacecraft could easily navigate planetary probes, however its accuracy would be way below typical requirements for a high-precision telescope.
+Very early on, critics pointed out that the 1F platform was ill-suited for astrophysics, even in comparison to the older 4V spacecraft bus, which was developed for missions to Venus, but also converted into the Astron and Granat observatories.
+The attitude control system of the spacecraft installed on the 1F platform could easily navigate planetary probes, however its accuracy would be way below typical requirements for a high-precision telescope.
 In addition, the spacecraft lacked either electrically driven fly-wheels, which drastically improve the stabilization in space, or movable solar panels, which could track the Sun without the need to reposition the entire satellite disrupting observations in the process.

 On Aug.
 1, 1983, the Military Industrial Commission, VPK, issued official decision No. 274 entitled "On works for creation of automated interplanetary vehicles for the exploration of planets of the Solar System, the Moon and cosmic space."
 The document provided a new impetus for the development of astrophysics satellites.
 New technical proposals issued in mid-1984 included a spacecraft with a gamma-ray telescope designated 2AG and the 2AM spacecraft with an antenna for registering millimeter-range radio waves.
 Both satellites now sported rotating solar panels, fly-wheels and a highly sensitive star-tracking orientation system.